At Felice a Testaccio historic restaurant in Rome for a hearty traditional meal

 My cacio e pepe was 13 euro, my husband’s roasted lamb with potato was 19 euro and one of the priciest on the menu.
 Side dishes like salads, artichokes, sauteed chicory, or the seasonal veggie of the moment are about 7 euro.

-Some of the traditional dishes to try at Felice a Testaccio are bucatini all’amatriciana, spaghetti alla carbonara, pollo alla cacciatora (chicken cooked in white wine), coda alla vaccinara (beef oxtail slowly simmered in a celery and tomato sauce), lingua in salsa verde (beef tongue in a green sauce), rigatoni pajata (pasta with offal in a tomato sauce), tripe on a tomato sauce, if you don’t mind the slightly off-putting consistency (I can never eat tripe).
+Some of the traditional Roman dishes to try at Felice a Testaccio are bucatini all’amatriciana, spaghetti alla carbonara, pollo alla cacciatora (chicken cooked in white wine), coda alla vaccinara (beef oxtail slowly simmered in a celery and tomato sauce), lingua in salsa verde (beef tongue in a green sauce), rigatoni pajata (pasta with offal in a tomato sauce), tripe on a tomato sauce, if you don’t mind the slightly off-putting consistency (I can never eat tripe).

 Felice serves also its own delicious creations such as spaghetti alla Felice with cherry tomatoes, fresh herbs and salty ricotta cheese, spaghetti with clams, grilled or fried fish, beef steak, or stracotto di manzo in vino rosso (overcooked beef stew in red wine).